toomore/COSCUP2013Secretary-Toolkit/scripts/2022/tpl/coscup_attendee_letter.md

 - Find out the [best route](https://coscup.org/2022/en/map) to the venue (National Taiwan University of Science and Technology)
 - Check out the [venue map](https://coscup.org/2022/en/venue), so you won’t get lost！
+- If you are feeling unwell, please stay at home and join us [Online](https://www.youtube.com/c/coscup)！

 ## Arriving at the Venue